brandon-bee/web-module-challenge-scope-and-closure/README.md

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The name will always be the same when calling dansRoll, but the value of the roll could change every time.

 c.
 What is the lexical scope of `newRoll`?

+  newRoll is local to function(), but can also access personalDice()
 ### Task 3 - Stretch Goals

 After you have completed the requirements, **create** a new file called `stretch.js` and practice more with closures.
 There are no tests for these problems.